olehmisar/monorepo/ethereum/circuits/lib/src/merkle_patricia_proofs/README.md

 struct Proof<MAX_DEPTH_NO_LEAF, MAX_LEAF_LEN> {
 	nodes: [Node; MAX_DEPTH_NO_LEAF],
 	leaf: Leaf<MAX_LEAF_LEN>,
-	depth: u64
+	depth: u32
 }
 ```

 `Proof` consists of: the nodes except for the leaf node, the leaf node and the depth.
-A `Node` is an array of bytes of maximum length `MAX_NODE_LEN = 532`.
+A `Node` is an array of bytes of maximum length `MAX_NODE_LEN: u32 = 532`.
 The leaf however can have arbitrary length as it contains a value of arbitrary length.
 That's why it is separated from the rest of the nodes.
 A `Leaf` is an array of bytes of maximum length `MAX_LEAF_LEN`.

 **Why is the maximum length of a node equal to 532?**
 A node is an RLP-encoded branch or extension node which means that apart from the data it holds, it additionally consists of RLP headers.
 If a node is a branch node, in a maximum case, it consists of 16 32-bit hashes and an empty string.
 When RLP headers are taken into account, the maximum length of a branch node is `3 + (16 * (1 + 32) + 1) = 532`.